 Our government (Australian) knows we have a problem with alcohol.
 It seemed to conveniently coincide with FebFast that there was a nice little increase in the tax levy placed on our beloved bevvy back in February 2020.
 When it comes to cost it seems this is a greater disincentive and a big tick to our government in detracting us from buying.
 It’s also important at this time to be mindful of the Alcohol industry’s crafty marketing strategies to get you to buy more than you need.
 Save your spondooli and take a retake on your time-out.

 FebFast was a great kick-starter for the year on some good healthy habits as well as a bit of significant goodwill to consider.
-Dry July is another great incentive to keep a check-in on curbing our Alcohol intake.
+Dry July was another great incentive to keep a check-in on curbing our Alcohol intake.
 Aside from clichés, it really is never too late to start a fast; whether that be for July or not.
 We say it’s still legit for June , July and August or forever how long this Pandemic or anything else visits us.
 Do a Tik Tok retake on picking up that alcohol bottle and reaching for that alternative; and that includes some exercise too!
 Stay tuned for sparking more than just your booty into action!